|

 Combine the overhead

-two transparencies of the same poem.
-Use one on the overhead
+Make two transparencies of the same poem.
+Use one on the

-in conjunction with the white board.
-Students can highlight
+overhead in conjunction with the white board.
+Students

-and read rhyming words on the board.
-Cut the second
+can highlight and read rhyming words on the board.
+Cut

-transparency into strips for children to sequence and read
+the second transparency into strips for children to

-from the white board.
-Store strips in a labeled three-ring
+sequence and read from the white board.
+Store strips in

-pencil case that fits in a binder along with the
+a labeled three-ring pencil case that fits in a binder

-books of poems, and poem of the week to illustrate and add
+class books of poems, and poem of the week to illustrate

 |